 Mineral exploitation: Small-scale extraction of soda and sand on the eastern shores of Lake Elmenteita is not a major threat at present, but any expansion of these operations could have a significant impact on the site.

-Climate change: Whilst the Kenya Lakes has demonstrated extreme resilience to fluctuations in climate and water levels, the possible future impacts of climate change are unpredictable.
+Climate change: Whilst the Kenya Lake System in the Great Rift Valley has demonstrated extreme resilience to fluctuations in climate and water levels, the possible future impacts of climate change are unpredictable.